 Do not schedule the Pap test during your menstrual period.
 If possible, schedule it 2 weeks after the first day of your period.

-Do not use vaginal creams, medications, or douches for 72 hours before the test.
+Do not use vaginal creams, medicine, or douches for 72 hours before the test.

-Do not use contraceptives such as spermicidal foams, creams, or jellies for 72 hours before the test.
+Do not use contraceptives for 72 hours before the test.
+This includes spermicidal foams, creams, or jellies.